pivotbio/normcore/readme.md

 ## Bonus

-You can use Normcore as an executable:
+You can use Normcore as a command-line executable:

 ```bash
 # produce an endless stream [defaults: μ = 0, σ = 1]